How do Dynamic Movement Orthoses work?

 Why do I have an Orthosis?

 Usually they are provided to help improve your posture and balance and/ or function.
-Your physiotherapist/ Occupational therapist will be able to give you more information on this.
+Your physiotherapist, orthotist or occupational therapist will be able to give you more information on this.

-Will I still need to do my physiotherapy exercises?
+Will I still need to do my exercises?